-For the years ended September 30, 2019 and 2018
+For the years ended September 30, 2020 and 2019

 This Management's Discussion and Analysis ("MD&A") is intended to assist the reader in understanding and assessing the trends and significant changes in the results of operations and financial condition of PPX Mining Corp. ("PPX" or the "Company").
-This MD&A should be read in conjunction with the audited consolidated financial statements of the Company, including the notes thereto, for the years ended September 30, 2019 and 2018 (the "financial statements"), which are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
-This MD&A takes into account information available up to and including July 14, 2020.
+This MD&A should be read in conjunction with the audited consolidated financial statements of the Company, including the notes thereto, for the years ended September 30, 2020 and 2019 (the "financial statements"), which are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
+This MD&A takes into account information available up to and including July 13, 2021.
 All dollar amounts are in Canadian dollars unless otherwise stated.

-As at September 30, 2019 the Company has cash of \$84,262 and a negative working capital of \$6,290,545; the working capital deficiency includes \$1,388,001 for a non-secured convertible note which was reclassified as short-term liability at September 30, 2019, as the note matures in February 2020.
+As at September 30, 2020 the Company has cash of \$28,676 and a negative working capital of \$9,848,841; the working capital deficiency includes \$1,630,831 for a non-secured convertible note which was classified as short-term liability at September 30, 2020, as the note matured in February 2020.
 The Company needs to raise additional funds in order to continue on as a going concern and there can be no assurances that sufficient funding, including adequate financing, will be available to cover its working capital deficiency or develop its mineral properties and / or cover general and administrative expenses necessary for the maintenance of a public company.
 The ability of the Company to arrange additional financing in the future depends in part, on the prevailing capital market conditions and mineral property exploration success.
-Subsequent to September 30, 2019, there was a global pandemic outbreak of COVID-19.
+In March 2020 there was a global pandemic outbreak of COVID-19.
 The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and specifically, the regional economies in which the Company operates.
 The pandemic could result in delays in the course of business, including potential delays to its exploration efforts/activities/programs, and continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.
 If the Company is unable to raise additional capital in the future and/or attracting joint venture partners for further exploration and development on its properties, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favourable terms and/or pursue other remedial measures.
-Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern beyond September 30, 2020.
+Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern beyond September 30, 2021.